Custo is a kiosk for fostering and documenting the relationships between people and things

 Some items in the

-free sha voca do free store are being tagged with custo tags.
-It is asked that whoever takes possession of an item from the free store does not sell it for money or destroy it and in fact must mend any damage and keep it in good working order to the best of their ability.
-This license is intended to be perpetual for the life of the item for any future stewards.
-The custo tag is a reminder of this.
-It also indicates the item's provenance coming from the free store.
+free sha voca do free store are being tagged with an experimental custo tag which asks that whoever takes possession of this item does not sell it for money or destroy it.
+This license is intended to be perpetual for the life of the item for any future stewards, thus removing the item from capitalism.
+It also indicates the item's passing through the free store.

-Free store tems are being posted by this Scuttlebutt account:
+Free store tems are being posted by (or ownership assigned to) this Scuttlebutt account:

 @cpie7fpNg7u1ybjsju+iNJ5/HXxSEXc9wvjPLFlF2fw=.ed25519